0049 941 / 56 76 460

 Cava Grande del Cassibile

-Also called the Sicilian Grand Canyon – Cava Grande del Cassibile in the hinterland of Avola fascinates hikers with its cascades and water basins.
+It is also called the Sicilian Grand Canyon and a wonderful area for hiking tours – Cava Grande del Cassibile in the hinterland of Avola with its cascades and water basins.

 Enjoy the pleasant calm of the Sicilian hilly landscape, surrounded by Mediterranean vegetation and far from the hustle and bustle at the beach.